-- 1. Power on the computer. - 2.
-Start the SoftMax Pro Software and connect the software to the instrument. - 3.
-Use the computer to define the protocol settings including read type, wavelengths, plate type, read area, detection speed, temperature, shake, and kinetic timing. - 4.
+- 1. Turn on the instrument power switch located on the rear of the instrument.
+Wait for the instrument to complete its diagnostic check and the plate drawer opens. - 2.
+Power on the computer. - 3.
+Start the SoftMax Pro Software and connect the software to the instrument.
+See the SoftMax Pro Software user quide or application help. - 4.
+Use the computer to define the protocol settings including plate type, read type, read area, wavelength, detection speed, temperature, shake, and kinetic timing. - 5.
 Use the computer to open the plate drawer or manually lift the cuvette chamber door.
-If you adjust the chamber temperature, the drawer closes after approximately 10 seconds to maintain temperature control. - 5.
-Place the plate on the plate slide for a plate read (well A1 on the front left of the drawer) or place the cuvette into the cuvette chamber for a cuvette read (springs hold the cuvette in place).
-Handle cuvettes on the frosted sides only.
-Place the cuvette into the chamber so that the "reading" (clear) sides face left and right. - 6.
-Use the computer to close the plate drawer or manually close the cuvette door. - 7.
-Use the computer to start the read. - 8.
+If you adjust the chamber temperature, the drawer closes after approximately 10 seconds to maintain temperature control. - 6.
+Place the plate on the plate slide for a plate read (well A1 on the front right of the drawer) or place the cuvette into the cuvette chamber for a cuvette read (springs hold the cuvette in place) Handle cuvettes on the frosted sides only.
+Place the cuvette into the chamber so that the "reading" (clear) sides face the front and the rear of the instrument. - 7.
+Use the computer to close the plate drawer or manually close the cuvette door. - 8.
+Use the computer to start the read. - 9.
 The computer displays the read data and the plate drawer opens.